Southeastern United States: Culture

 The predominant culture of the Southeast U.S. has its origins with the settlement of the region by European colonists and African slaves during the 17th to 19th centuries, as large groups of English, Scottish, Scotch-Irish, Germans, Spanish, French, and Acadians migrated to the region.
 Since the late 20th century, the "New South" has emerged as the fastest-growing area of the United States economically.
 Multiculturalism has become more mainstream in the Southeastern states.
 African Americans remain a dominant demographic, at around 30% of the total population of the Southeast.
-Cities along this corridor from north to south include Raleigh-Durham area, Greensboro, Charlotte, Spartanburg, Greenville, Atlanta, and Montgomery.
+Cities along this corridor from north to south include the Raleigh-Durham area, Greensboro, Charlotte, Spartanburg, Greenville, Atlanta, and Montgomery.